mozeezy/kountit/README.md

 - That token is then sent to the user's email as a link.
 - Once the user clicks the link, another request is sent to a route that compares the token in the URI (i.e. from the req.params object) to the token that is stored in the database.
 - If there's a match, then update the password with the new password.

+## Routes pertaining to products

+### Notes: How to create a product?
+- According to the product model, each product has nine properties (refer to productModel.js for the schema).
+- To create a product, the user must be logged in.
+This route is protected by the authorize function in the authMiddleware.js file.
+This ensures that the user is logged in before accessing this route.
+- Once the user is logged in they can send a POST request with all the properties for the product schema.
+- That product is then created and added to the MongoDB database.

+### Notes: How to fetch all products?
+- To fetch all products, we must ensure that user is logged in.
+Once again, this route is protected by the authorize function which ensures that the user is logged in before they can view the products they have created.
+- From there, it's a simple GET request to the MongoDB database with the user id.
+- This route then sends json data as the response which can then be used by the front-end to display the data.

+### Notes: How to fetch a single product?
+- After the user is logged in, we can fetch the product id from the req.params object.
+- From there, we have to authenticate whether the user associated with that product and the user accessing that data are the same user.
+Remember, this route is protected by the authorize function which means that we can access the req.user object from this route.
+- We also have to authenticate whether the product exist in our database.
+- If the above 2 are true, we can make a GET request to the database and then send json data about that product as part of the response object.

+### Notes: How to delete a product?
+- Exactly the same fetching the single product, but instead it's a DELETE request.